-Customer due diligence is both a compliance issue and a challenge that fraudsters love to solve.
+Customer due diligence (CDD) is a critical component of compliance and a key line of defense against fraud.
+However, it also presents a challenge that fraudsters are constantly trying to exploit.

-In this guide, we’ll show you how fraudsters fool KYC checks, and why sourcing alternative data is one of the best solutions to flag them.
-But first, a quick recap of the key terms.
+In this comprehensive guide, we’ll explore how fraudsters bypass KYC (Know Your Customer) checks, the common loopholes they exploit, and why incorporating alternative data sources is one of the most effective ways to detect and flag suspicious activity.
+But first, let’s start with a quick recap of the essential terms and concepts you need to know.

 What Is Customer Due Diligence?